matomo-org/developer-documentation/docs/3.x/generated/Piwik/View.md

 <a name="disableCacheBuster" id="disableCacheBuster"></a>
 ### `disableCacheBuster()`

-Disables the cache buster (adding of ?cb=...) to JavaScript and stylesheet files
+Disables the cache buster (adding of ?cb=.

+..) to JavaScript and stylesheet files

 #### Signature